It’s time to make Birmingham a Living Wage cityBlogs Published: August 25, 2021 9:22 am

 One in four people in Birmingham – and for women the figure rises to nearly one in three – work in low paid jobs.
 That means they’re earning less than the real Living Wage.
-Currently set at £9.50 per hour across the UK, the real Living Wage is the only wage rate that has been independently calculated to cover the cost of everyday needs.
+Currently set at £9.50 per hour across the UK, rising by 40p to £9.90 in April 2022, the real Living Wage is the only wage rate that has been independently calculated to cover the cost of everyday needs.

 The effects of low pay on Birmingham are pervasive and impossible to ignore.
 Almost half the local areas in our city are in the most deprived fifth nationwide, and in some of those areas over 50% of children are in poverty.
 With recent research by the Joseph Rowntree Foundation showing that 7/10 children living in poverty are now in a working family, it’s clear that poverty is an issue of low pay rather than unemployment.

 At Unity Trust Bank, we believe that a person who is working full-time should not be struggling to make ends meet.
 But – as a report by the Living Wage Foundation showed – Life on Low Pay looks like just that.
 That’s why we have signed up with the Living Wage Foundation to help make Birmingham a Living Wage City.
 We’re calling on our fellow Birmingham employers to join us in that mission.